JAYTO-agancy/nft-with-staking/README.md

-# 📝 NFT App - Nifty Frogs ✨
+# 📝 NFT App with stacking ✨

 ## To run the project, follow these steps: